-As I left the dinner table, and entered my room — a normal daily routine I was consciously repeating since the past couple of weeks, I wondered why it was the toughest, to leave and wishing THE FAMILY (I was staying with in Italy for the last 2 weeks) a ‘pleasant sleep’ tonight.
-As I slammed my room’s door behind me, and started typing a set of careful words, I realized that I may be feeling an overwhelming set of emotions, under the influence of some wine, but no, there’s nothing unusual in today’s circumstances; I always feel the same.
-Bidding farewells and saying final goodbyes have always been the toughest part of my travels.
-They make my life so much difficult, and a lot more unsettling.
+As I left the dinner table and entered my room — a normal daily routine I was consciously repeating for the past couple of weeks, I wondered why it was so hard to wish THE FAMILY I was staying with, in Italy a ‘pleasant sleep’ tonight.
+But as I entered my room, and slammed the door behind me, I realized that there’s nothing unusual in today’s circumstances; I always feel the same when I leave something behind.
+Bidding farewell and saying final goodbyes have always been the toughest part of my life.
+They make my travels so much difficult, and a lot more unsettling.

-I always thought that after traveling for sometime, living more experiences, and bidding adieu to all the people I’ll meet on the road, I would somehow, almost naturally, master the art of saying farewells, without being driven by the moment.
+I always thought that after travelling for some time, living more experiences, and bidding adieu to all the people I’ll meet on the road, I will, somehow, and almost naturally, master the art of saying farewells without being driven by the moment.

-But this time as I departed, I realised that I’m pathetically failing in what I’d initially hoped for.
-Yes, I’m still the same!
-I’m still the person who would cry his heart out as he leaves the known ones behind.
+But this time as I departed, I realised that I’m pathetically failing in it.
+I am still the same person who always cried his heart out as he left the known ones behind.

-Though of course there’s nothing wrong with feeling overwhelmed for an experience, and reminisce the fond memories you’ve had with people, but it’s also important not to let that sentimentality cause you to lose your course.
+Though of course there’s nothing wrong in reminiscing the fond memories of your friends, it’s also important not to let that sentimentality cause you to lose your course.
 Yet almost always, saying goodbyes bring me to a point of ambiguity, that I always have to remind myself that I’d initially arrived here only to eventually leave.

-I mean for a traveler, going away is, after all, just as significant and necessary in his life, as arriving in a new place.
+I mean for a traveller, going away is, after all, just as significant and necessary in his life, as arriving at a new place.

-So I pushed myself, yet again, and tried to ignore the brevity of the fact, that I soon would no longer occupy space with them.
-Soon, I’d no longer be a part of their family.
-I’d not be working in their garden, or helping them buy their groceries, or sharing their dinner table.
-As very soon, I’d be on the road again, continuing my European leather tramp.
+So I pushed myself, yet again, and tried to ignore the brevity of the fact that I soon would no longer occupy space with them.
+Soon, I’d no longer be a part of their daily lives.
+I’d not be working in their garden or helping them buy groceries.
+Very soon, I’d be on the road again, continuing my European leather tramp.

-And to only look strong – as I waved the final goodbye, to each one of them, individually – I numbed myself to a degree that they felt that I never cared about them.
-But as always, I now wish that I could make use of the time and had told them how much I loved them, how much I’ll miss them, and how much they mean to me.
-But I couldn’t.
-I couldn’t breathe that infinite void.
-And I hope they understood that I was only struggling to let go.
-I hope they understood that it was not goodbye I wanted to say, it was I’ll see you later.
+So to only look stronger – as I waved the final goodbye, to each one of them, individually – I numbed myself to a degree that might have felt that I never cared about them.
+But I now wish that I could make use of the time and have told them how much I loved them and how much I’m going to miss them.
+But I couldn’t!

 My heart now swells with them behind trapped inside whom I will meet later through a certain song, a wafting smell, or a secret joke.